-“That’s because you’ve never smelled Indian spices before.
+“That’s because you’ve never smelled Indian spices before I’d wager.
 I’ve made us some butter chicken and some naan,” said Amir.

 “Just chicken with butter?
 And what’s naan?” asked Bethany.

-“Come I’ll show you,” said Amir as they followed him to the back of the apartment to the kitchen.
-On the stove there was a large silver, metal pot that Amir walk toward and then lifted the lid.
+“Come, I’ll show you,” said Amir.
+They followed him through the back of the apartment to the kitchen.
+Amir lifted the lid of a large, silver pot on the stove.
 “Come look,” he invited.

-Bethany and Helene obliged, and they could see chicken covered in a brownish sauce inside the pot as they peered into it.
+Bethany and Helene peered into the pot and saw chicken covered in a brownish sauce.
 “Oh, I like chicken and gravy,” said Bethany.

 “And here is the naan,” said Amir as he lifted a thin, white cloth from a plate on the counter.